-1. The Commission should not make any modifications to the non-export facilities exemption in Section B.1 of Rule 21.

-2. The Commission should continue the discussion of load masking as it relates to non-export systems to better understand the specific circumstances where a non-export system would create material operational challenges and explore how to address this.

-3. The Commission should eliminate the net energy metering generating facilities exemption in Section B.1 of Rule 21.
+- 1. The Commission should not make any modifications to the non-export facilities exemption in Section B.1 of Rule 21. - 2.
+The Commission should continue the discussion of load masking as it relates to non-export systems to better understand the specific circumstances where a non-export system would create material operational challenges and explore how to address this. - 3.
+The Commission should eliminate the net energy metering generating facilities exemption in Section B.1 of Rule 21 for facilities greater than one megawatt.